heirloompixels/amp.torc.art/content/women-of-consequences/_index.md

 ## Opening Party

-Join us to celebrate the release of this book on November 7th at Truth or Consequences Contemporary - 312 Main Ave, TorC NM.
+Join us to celebrate the release of this book 6pm-8pm on November 14th at Truth or Consequences Contemporary - 312 Main Ave, TorC NM.
+After party at Truth or Consequences Brewery - 8pm - 10pm.